-The company has relied on Lucidchart’s intelligent diagramming capabilities for years for activities like process mapping and architecture diagramming, and they adopted Lucidchart Cloud Insights to further enhance their cloud architecture diagramming.
+The company has relied on Lucidchart’s intelligent diagramming capabilities for years for activities like process mapping and architecture diagramming, and they adopted Lucidscale to further enhance their cloud architecture diagramming.
 When Lucidspark was launched, Amido embraced the full suite, turning to this third product to support their remote whiteboarding needs.

 Mapping user flows with Lucidchart

 The Amido team has been using Lucidchart for nearly a decade, and the decision to use the product was simple.